Deepaneesh/R-Programming/README.md

 #### **Day_of_the_date**

--   In this folder , i created the code for finding the day of the date by using R programming
+-   In this folder , I created the code for finding the day of the date by using R programming

 -   In R programming there is a function to find the day of the date .
 It is already in the package **Lubridate**